-Grade Level: 9 Resolvable around Lab: Yes
+Grade Level: 9 Level: non-weighted Resolvable around Lab: Yes Credits: 1.0

 Freshman Grade Choir is a vocal performing group that focuses on developing vocal and musical skills.
 Students will study choral literature while concentrating on tone, vowel and consonant production in addition to reading music notation.
 As part of the class requirement, each member of ninth Grade Choir will participate in all concerts and limited rehearsals outside the school day at various times during the school year.
 Student participation in this course will also include and opportunity to audition for Chanticleers and Women's Chamber Ensemble.